JayWu0512/FinScope3D/README.md

 ## 🧩 Overview

-**FinScope3D** is a multimodal financial QA system that integrates natural language understanding, named entity recognition (NER), structured and unstructured data processing, and predictive machine learning modeling to deliver insightful responses to busienss and financial queries.
+**FinScope3D** is a multimodal financial QA system that integrates natural language understanding, named entity recognition (NER), structured and unstructured data processing (HybridRAG), and predictive machine learning modeling to deliver insightful responses to busienss and financial queries.

 ---